vfaraji89/genai-peopledata/README.md

 - It contains details on the size, revenue, location, and funding of companies.

-## Key Performance Indicators (KPIs)
+## Ratios or generated KPIs
-- Define and calculate KPIs for individuals and companies with the provided formulas.
+- (Re)Define and calculate KPIs for individuals and companies with the provided formulas.
-- KPIs for hiring, performance, and financial criteria are included.
+- KPIs for pre-hiring,pos-hiring like performance, company-person relation and financial criteria are included.

+Contributing
+Contributions are welcome!
+If you have improvements or additional features, feel free to open an issue or submit a pull request.

+License
+This project is licensed under the MIT License.